Surprise Proposal at the Montreal Botanical Garden

 Where NOT to propose

 - While the Rose Garden might sound like a romantic place to propose, I’ve found that the flat flower beds in the Rose Garden are more interesting for horticulturists than for photos.
-The large sections of roses are visually boring and don’t make a great backdrop for photos.
+The large sections of low rose beds don’t make a great visual backdrop for photos.
+There is one advantage: it’s very close to the main entrance, so it’s easy to find.

 - The Chinese Garden with its distinctive pavilion and structures can make an amazing photo location, but the architecture can get in the way when it comes to a surprise proposal.
 Last time I photographed a proposal there, construction and pavilion columns got in the way of the photo and I had to quickly run to get a different angle of the big moment.
 For that reason, I’d recommend sticking to the more traditional flower gardens, which don’t have as many decorative elements to block the view.